The day I stopped buying bottled teriyaki sauce.

 • Whisk sauce for 2-3 minutes over low heat until it is thickened to your desired consistency.
 (Sauce will thicken even more once it cools.)

-• Use teriyaki sauce on chicken, salmon, or in some beef teriyaki foil packets.
+• Use teriyaki sauce on chicken, salmon, or any other stir-fry!

 Last step!
 If you make this, please leave a review letting us know how it was!